thingsboard/thingsboard.github.io/docs/iot-gateway/config/bacnet.md

 ## Section "Devices"

-This configuration section contains an array of BACnet devices that can be connected to the connector and send the data.
+This configuration section contains an array of BACnet devices that can be connected to the connector and send data.
-This mean that connector rejects all BACnet devices not included in this array.
+Any BACnet device not included in this array will be rejected by the connector.

 #### Subsection "Device"